Where will I stay on my trip to Kenya?

 Will I need a passport for my trip to Kenya?

-You will need a valid passport for the duration of your stay and that does not expire within six month of the departure date.
+You will need a valid passport for the duration of your stay and that does not expire within six month of the return date to the US.
 The passport must also have at least two blank pages for travel.
 If you do not have a passport, get one immediately.
-Keep a photocopy of your passport I.D. page in a separate place, but bring this to Kenya.
-This will speed up the reissue process if your passport is lost or stolen.
+Keep a photocopy of your passport I.D. page in a separate place and bring this to Kenya.
+This will speed up the reissue process if your passport is lost.

 Will I need a travel visa for my trip to Kenya?